 (Advancing Wellness and Resilience in Education)

-The South Dakota Department of Education was awarded an $8.7 million Project AWARE grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The grant is a partnership with the South Dakota Department of Social Services.
-The departments are partnering with school districts and community mental health centers to improve access to mental health services, train educational professionals, increase family and community awareness, and help youth develop healthy behavioral skills and mental wellness.
+Project AWARE is a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), through which the South Dakota Department of Education and South Dakota Department of Social Services - Division of Behavioral Health are partnering with school districts and community mental health centers to improve access to mental health services.

 Youth Mental Health First Aid Train the Trainer event, fall 2019

 - Bridgewater-Emery Elementary, Middle and High Schools partnering with Southeastern Behavioral Health Care